Overcooked 2 Tips and Strategies to Serve You 3 Star Victory

-Another secret is the fact that you can continue cutting up food while a counter shifts.
+Another Overcooked strategy that you should master is cutting up food while a counter shifts.
 To do this, players must move against the direction of the counter while holding down on the action (cut) button.
 This way, you don’t waste a second.

 8. Pay Attention to Customer Patience

 Just like real life, the customers in Overcooked 2 have their own level of patience when it comes to waiting for their food.

 In each kitchen, orders from customers come in along the top of the screen.
-This tells you exactly what they want—whether it’s soup, burger, pizza, salad, fish and chips, or whatever.
-At the top of the order is a colored bar—this indicates the customer’s patience, and it’s vital to pay attention to it.
+This tells you exactly what they want, whether it’s sushi, pasta, fries, salad, fried chicken, or whatever.
+At the top of the order is a colored bar.
+This indicates the customer’s patience, and it’s vital to pay attention to it.

 As you’d expect, each one starts off green when it’s a new order.
 The bar will gradually decrease, becoming yellow, then orange, and finally red when time for that order is about to expire.

 Cooks should focus their attention on orders that are not about to run out of time.
 Once the patience for an order is gone, it’s dropped.
 This means instead of wasting your resources in filling that order that won’t even matter, it’s more efficient to work on other orders that have enough time left.

 The later stages get crazy.
-You’ll discover kitchens on moving trucks, earthquakes tearing up a rift in the floor, and slippery ice.
-It’s the variety of Overcooked that makes this a worthy successor to the original Overcooked—not to mention that it’s unlike any cooking simulation that you’ve played before.
+You’ll encounter haunted swamps, lightning storms, and even teleportation portals.
+It’s the variety of Overcooked 2 that makes this a worthy successor to the original Overcooked—not to mention that it’s unlike any cooking simulation that you’ve played before.

-It takes practice in order to improve at Overcooked, but hopefully these tips will help you succeed in those insane kitchens.
-Even if you aren’t good at the game, it’s still a ton of fun to play with friends and family.
+There are several ways to get better at video games, but hopefully these Overcooked 2 tips and tricks will help you succeed in those insane kitchens.
+Even if you aren’t good at the game, it’s still a ton of fun to play with family and friends.